sommerfeld-io/release-watcher/README.md

 - Ensure you have [GitHub CLI](https://cli.github.com) installed on your system.
 This tool is mandatory because all GitHub API calls are made using the GitHub CLI.
 - Ensure you have [JQ](https://stedolan.github.io/jq) installed on your system.
 This tool is used to parse the JSON output from the GitHub API.
 - Ensure you have `diff` installed on your system.
 This tool is used to compare files (in this case the files containing the previous and current versions of the releases).
 Normally the tool is shipped with Ubuntu.

+The [DevContainer Configuration](.devcontainer/Dockerfile) from this repository provides a ready-to-use environment with all necessary tools pre-installed.
+You can use it to run the playbook without additional setup.

 ## :zap: Baseline for Version Comparison